leonstefano03/gotam-front/README.md

-# GOTAM - Documentación del Proyecto
+# GOTAM - Project Documentation

-## instalacion
+## installation

-### instrucciones
+### instructions

-Para instalar y configurar el front de gotam en su entorno de desarrollo, siga estos pasos:
+To install and configure gotam frontend in your development environment, follow these steps:

-1. clona el repositorio
+1. clone the repository

-2. instala las dependencias:
+2. install the dependencies:

 cd gotam-front
 npm install

-3. inicia el proyecto:
+3. start the project:
 npm start

-## En la app
+## in the app

-1. crea un usuario
+1. create a user
-2. logueate
+2. log in
-3. apreta en añadir empleado
+3. Click on add employee
-4. primero agrega las areas que tengas
+4. first add the areas you have
-5. coloca los datos y luego los vas a ver en empleados
+5. enter the data and then you will see it in employees

 # Getting Started with Create React App